spiral/docs/docs/en/filters/configuration.md

 }
 ```

-You can request the Filter as method injection (it will be automatically bound to the current http input):
+You can request the Filter as a method injection (it will be automatically bound to the current http input):

 ```php
 namespace App\Controller;